 So, first of all, what is Naples?
 Naples is a collection of grid-like streets, planned and overwritten with graffiti spray, pocketed with decaying books and oozing tomatoes.

-The drill of mopeds connects the Neapolitans and rattles tourists, everything is always a prelude to some form of mozzarella’d pause.
+The drill of mopeds connects the Neapolitans and rattles tourists.
+Everything is a prelude to some form of mozzarella’d pause.

-“See non ora quando?” sums it up, “If not now when?”.
+“See non ora quando?”, “If not now when?”.
 Say it!
 Do it!
 Eat it!
 Move it!
 As the horns line up and drop like dominos.
 As the bee-like cars buzz busily in queues, wishing they were mopeds.